dharllc/speech-to-code/README.md

 # Speech-to-Code

-Speech-to-Code is an web application that leverages Large Language Models (LLMs) to convert spoken language into executable code.
+Speech-to-Code is a web application that leverages Large Language Models (LLMs) to convert spoken language into executable code.
 This project aims to streamline the code generation process by allowing developers to express their ideas verbally and have them translated into functional code.

 ## Prerequisites